MadhavMalik/file-encryptor-and-decryptor/README.md

 # file-encryptor-and-decryptor
+### Developed by Madhav Malik

 It is a python based file encryptor and decryptor using cryptography and tkinter.
-You can encrypt/decrypt any file (txt, png, jpg, mp4, zip, etcetera)
+You can encrypt/decrypt any file (txt, png, jpg, mp4, zip, etcetera).
+Works with Python 3 and beyond.